Texas Rental Laws - An Overview of Landlord-Tenant Rights in Austin

 Required Landlord Disclosures in Texas

 • Disclosure of your tenant selection criteria.
-Before screening a tenant, landlords must disclose certain information regarding the tenant selection process.
+Before screening a tenant, owners must disclose certain information regarding the tenant selection process.
 Specifically, you must provide them your tenant qualifying criteria and the reasons their application may be rejected.
 Acceptable reasons for denying an application include a relevant criminal past and a low credit rating.

 • Disclosure on utilities.
 If you agree to provide and pay for gas, water, or electric services, you’ll become liable for any inconveniences that may occur.
 For instance, if the utility company cuts off the gas supply to your Austin, TX tenant because of an unpaid bill.